tnyeanderson/heart-sms-backend/docs/api.md

 Method: POST

 Parameters: `account_id=STRING`, `android_device=STRING?`

-*INVESTIGATE: What is android_device?
-Looks like it is translated to device_id in FirebaseHandler.kt*
+*android_device is set to a device id and is used to prevent re-reading on the android app in FirebaseHandler.kt*

 Request body: None